Lithill/Brain-Worms/README.md

 * [user-scalable="no"] is used in the <meta name="viewport"> element or the [maximum-scale] attribute is less than 5.
 * Serves images with low resolution.

+Unfortunately, including a <title> section made the title unreadable

 ### Full Testing

 #### Links: